joshstevens19/rindexer/README.md

 - look into deployments to make it easy to do
 - look into setting your own schema for the database using diesel

+bugs:
+- not having endBlock throws and error on manifest

 nice to have:

 - investigate indexing contracts that are deployed within an event onchain